 That being said, it’s important to make sure your voiceover doesn’t go overboard in the enthusiasm department.
 It’s one thing to speak passionately about a product or service and it’s benefits to the consumer.
 It’s another thing to manically yell at your audience about the glories of adhesive strips.

-Too much excitement is one thing that great commercial voiceovers avoid.
+Don’t be an overly enthusiastic.
 If every sentence sounds like it ends in an exclamation point, the voiceover has probably gone overboard.

-The characteristics that make for a great commercial voiceover are simple: be clear and lively, convey friendliness while sounding authoritative, and be (reasonably) excited.
+Do be clear and lively, convey friendliness while sounding authoritative, and be (reasonably) excited.

 Finding good commercial voiceover talent that is capable of delivering this balancing act of a performance without laying it on too thick can sometimes be difficult, but in the end it’s worth it.